 Tomatillo var.
 Toma Verde

-Toma Verde produces round fruit, about 30mm in diameter, enclosed in a thin papery husk.
+This variety of tomatillo is called Toma Verde.
+It produces round fruit, normally about 30mm in diameter (though they can vary), which is enclosed in a thin papery husk.
 The fruit are harvested when they are still green and unripe – just as they begin to break out of the husks.

 The plants are large, sprawling shrubs that need to be spaced at least 60cm apart.
-They are frost sensitive, and should be handled in the same way as determinate tomatoes.
+They are frost sensitive, and should be treated in the same way as a determinate (bush) tomato.
 They can be grown inside a tunnel or greenhouse, but in southern Britain also do very well outdoors.
-Flowers from the same plant cannot pollinate themselves, so grow at least two plants side by side to produce a crop.
+Flowers from the same plant cannot pollinate themselves, so at least two plants MUST be grown side-by-side for any fruit to develop.

 Approx. number of seeds per pack: 100